kavezo/ZipZap/README.md

 # ZipZap: MagiReco NA Private Server

+**Please be mindful when sharing.** We don’t want Aniplex shutting down NA yet again, so please keep this off of mainstream social media sites.
+In fact, when you do share, please add a reminder to keep it off social media.

 You need to have a computer to run the server on, and a device with MagiReco to connect to it (both emulator and real physical device work).